How writing and gardening are the same

 Writing routines and celebrating baristas

-Last weekend I had the pleasure of celebrating my writing achievements with my favourite barista.
-When I was writing Cassandra I had a slightly OCD writing routine (only 2 days a week sadly) that went like this: 7.40am drop kids in town to meet school bus Visit Denise at Cafe Kiks and get a coffee … Continue reading Writing routines and celebrating baristas
+Last weekend, I had the pleasure of celebrating my writing achievements with my favourite barista.
+When I was writing Cassandra, I had a slightly OCD writing routine (only 2 days a week, sadly) that went like this: 7.40 am drop kids in town to meet the school bus Visit Denise at Cafe Kiks and get … Continue reading Writing routines and celebrating baristas

 Marvellous Melbourne and Flirting for Tram Tickets